rabarberpie/grit/README.md

 grit <grit-options> <git-command> <git-command-parameters>
 ```

 git-command is any valid git command.
 Even locally defined git alias are possible.
-Essentially, all non-special grit commands are treated as generic commands.
+In practise, all non-special grit commands are treated as generic commands.

 git-command-parameters are passed transparently to the specified git command.